everpub/openscienceprize/proposal-v2.md

-The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible
+The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible computer-aided research publications.
-@@computational science publications.
 These technologies include environments to encode and encapsulate dependencies, cloud compute to execute workflows, collaboration technologies that enable remixing, and text formats that enable comparison and merging.